coreos/docs/os/customizing-sshd.md

 $ sudo cp /usr/lib/systemd/system/sshd.socket /etc/systemd/system/sshd.socket
 ```

-This gives you a `sshd.socket` unit that will override the one supplied by Container Linux -- when you make changes to it and `systemd` re-reads its configuration, those changes will be applied.
+This gives you a `sshd.socket` unit that will override the one supplied by Container Linux.
+When changes are made to it, and `systemd` re-reads its configuration, those changes will be applied.

 To change how sshd listens, change or add the relevant lines in the `[Socket]` section of `/etc/systemd/system/sshd.socket` (leaving options not specified here intact).